One of my favorite comforting desserts is called Basbousa.

 What is Basbousa Cake?

-It is popular throughout the Arab world, North Africa, Iran, Greece and Turkey.
+It is popular throughout Middle Eastern countries as well as North Africa, Iran, Greece and Turkey.

 This is a very simple dish and a great recipe to make.